-How to Unclog a Steam Iron
+How Often to Clean an Iron

 You can purchase commercial steam iron cleaning products that promise to dissolve the clogs, but some iron manufacturers will void the warranty if you use them.
 They can be harsh and cause additional damage.
 The best thing to use is distilled white vinegar.
 It is more gentle and less expensive.